-A restraining order, or sometimes referred to as a protective order, is a legally binding court order for someone to stay away from another person.
+A restraining order, sometimes referred to as a protective order, is a legally binding court order for someone to stay away from another person.

 Most often, restraining orders are granted in response to the following actions: